Anti-transgender movement in the United Kingdom: Analysis

+Academic

 Criminologist Sarah Lamble of Birkbeck, University of London writes that gender-critical activists from across the political spectrum, whether feminist or conservative, routinely argue that the rights of transgender people and "gender ideology" threaten the safety of cisgender women and children; such messages have been amplified by news reporting and social media, fuelling the rise of the gender-critical movement.
 Lamble, alongside researcher Claire House, and sociologist Sally Hines show that a reinforcing partnership between anti-transgender feminists and right-wing and far-right actors has formed since the 2010s, which has mobilised a core of activists to roll back rights and protections granted to transgender people in the UK.

 Sociologist Craig McLean of Northumbria University writes that the British anti-trans movement has been shaped by the influence of a small core of lobby groups that "have used their influence in the media to push with impunity a narrative that transwomen are not safe and should not be allowed to use female facilities.
 They have pushed a narrative of 'raising reasonable concerns' and just 'asking questions', but the reality is that they have helped to demonize an already vulnerable minority."
 He further details how they have sought to radicalise the broader electorate against transgender people.
 Sociologist Sone Erikainen of the University of Aberdeen has argued that gender-critical feminists are a vocal minority but do not represent British feminism as a whole; despite claims that gender-critical feminists have been silenced by the "trans lobby", their views have appeared in the media "sometimes more than the views of trans-affirming feminists and trans activists, and their arguments have also carried a lot of impact on policy decisions".

 Sociologists McLean and Stretesky argue that "a veritable miasma of anti-trans campaign groups [...] united in their antipathy toward transgender people" has contributed to an anti-trans moral panic in the United Kingdom, which they link to authoritarian beliefs.
 They identify anti-trans groups such as CitizenGO, FiLiA, Fair Play for Women, Get the L Out, LGB Alliance, Sex Matters, and Transgender Trend.